Is it ok to travel during the pandemia? AND what’s difference?

 It’s a headache!
 Literally!
 They canceled my flight less than a week before departure and I couldn’t change it online.
 As it was weekend, no one in my country would picking up the phone until Monday and I really couldn’t wait that long.
 So I sat there, in the middle of Friday night, calling the 24/7 office in Qatar, and managed to have my flight moved one day ahead.
 But this meant to make all the other arrangements too.
 Work, friends and family, apartment, booking for the boat… After all this was done, I went to the airport even earlier than usual and was surprised at the check in!
 Almost no one was on the flight, or in the airport.
 That was not that much of a surprise, but they asked me for a health check up I didn’t know about!

 Freaking out is never helpful in these situations.
 But to be honest… I got a little afraid they send me home again.
-And as the flight the next day was already cancelled, it would have been at least two more days of waiting… with someone already in my sublet flat!
-The health check up they wanted was easily done online.
+And as the flight the next day was already canceled, it would have been at least two more days of waiting… with someone already in my sublet flat!
+The health check-up they wanted was easily done online.
 After a few minutes, I got the feedback and allowance to fly.
-My boat was on the list too, and with less than 30 passengers on the plane, check in was quick.
+My boat was on the accredited list too, and with less than 30 passengers on the plane, check-in was quick.

 As my boards disappear on the over-size luggage band, I felt relieved in a to me unknown way!